Diglyceride

 A diglyceride, or diacylglycerol (DAG), is a glyceride consisting of two fatty acid chains covalently bonded to a glycerol molecule through ester linkages.
 Two possible forms exist, 1,2-diacylglycerols and 1,3-diacylglycerols.
 Diglycerides are natural components of food fats, though minor in comparison to triglycerides.
 DAGs can act as surfactants and are commonly used as emulsifiers in processed foods.
-DAG-enriched oil (particularly 1,3-DAG) has been investigated extensively as a fat substitute due to its ability to suppress the accumulation of body fat; with total annual sales of approximately USD 200 million in Japan since its introduction in the late 1990s till 2009.
+DAG-enriched oil (particularly 1,3-DAG) has been investigated extensively as a fat substitute due to its ability to suppress the accumulation of body fat; with total annual sales of approximately US$200 million in Japan since its introduction in the late 1990s till 2009.

 Production

 Diglycerides are a minor component of many seed oils and are normally present at ~1–6%; or in the case of cottonseed oil as much as 10%.
 Industrial production is primarily achieved by a glycerolysis reaction between triglycerides and glycerol.
 The raw materials for this may be either vegetable oils or animal fats.